mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-## Implementing Fine-Grained Access Control with Voters
+## Fine-Grained Access Control: The Voter System

-The voter system is where the magic happens for HIPAA compliance.
-Instead of simple role checks, voters allow us to make context-aware authorization decisions.
+This is where the magic really happens for HIPAA compliance.
+Instead of simple role checks, voters let you make context-aware authorization decisions.
+It's like having a really smart security guard who knows not just who you are, but also what you're trying to do and whether you should be allowed to do it.

-### 1. Patient Voter Implementation
+### The Patient Voter: Your Security Bouncer

-The `PatientVoter` demonstrates how to implement fine-grained permissions for different types of patient data:
+The `PatientVoter` is where we implement fine-grained permissions for different types of patient data.
+This isn't just "are you a doctor?" - it's "are you THIS doctor, looking at THIS patient's SSN, at THIS time?"

+The key insight here is that different types of data need different levels of protection.
+A patient's name?
+Most healthcare staff can see that.
+Their SSN?
+Only doctors.
+Their diagnosis?
+Doctors and nurses, but not admins.

 ```php
 <?php